lachlancahill/lmdb-simple/README.md

 This document outlines the implementation and packaging plan for the `lmdb-simple` Python package, targeting Python 3.9+ and designed to be OS-agnostic.
-The package will provide a dict-like interface on top of an LMDB disk store, with context-manager support and a multiprocessing‐ reader helper.
+The package will provide a dict-like interface on top of an LMDB disk store, with context-manager support and fork-safe multiprocessing readers (picklable LmdbDict instances).

 ### 1. Project Layout